yangalan123/Sememe_Prediction_fix/README.md

 3. Run data_generator.sh, the program will automatically generate evaluation data and other data files required during training.

 4. Run SPSE.sh/SPWE.sh/SPASE.sh , the corresponding model will be automatically training and evaluated.
-(As for SPASE model, we recommend that run SPASE.sh for serveral times until the average cost is much less than 1.
-It will take pretty much time to train SPASE model)
+(As for SPASE model, it will take pretty much time for training.
+On a typical computer with CPU of 12 cores, it takes 3 days.
+For better performance, we suggest that user rewrite it in C++)

 5. Run Ensemble_Model.sh after you have run SPSE.sh and SPWE.sh.
 (Please check Ensemble_Model.sh, you will get more information about how to run other combinations of models (only support combining 2 models at once)